-- [38] The Board has the discretion to impose a range of penalties, which are set out in section 147M of the Act.
-Exercising that discretion and determining the appropriate penalty requires that the Board balance various factors, including the seriousness of the conduct and any mitigating or aggravating factors present.12 It is not a formulaic exercise, but there are established underlying principles that the Board should take into consideration.
-They include:13 - (a) protection of the public and consideration of the purposes of the Act;14 - (b) deterring other Electrical Workers from similar offending;15 - (c) setting and enforcing a high standard of conduct for the industry;16 - (d) penalising wrongdoing;17 and - (e) rehabilitation (where appropriate).
-18 - [39] Overall, the Board should assess the conduct against the range of penalty options available in section 318 of the Act, reserving the maximum penalty for the worst cases19 and applying the least restrictive penalty available for the particular offending.20 In all, the Board should be looking to impose a fair, reasonable, and proportionate penalty 21 that is consistent with other penalties imposed by the Board for comparable offending.22 - [40] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to considering any aggravating and/or mitigating factors present.23 - [41] The Board adopted a starting point of a fine of \$1,000, which was lower than usual for a negligence finding but which took into account the latent as opposed to immediate risk that the negligent PEW presented. - [42] The mitigating factors are the Respondent's acceptance that he had committed the offences, his good record to date as an electrical worker, and the steps he has taken
+- [35] The Board has the discretion to impose a range of penalties, which are set out in section 147M of the Act.
+Exercising that discretion and determining the appropriate penalty requires that the Board balance various factors, including the seriousness of the conduct and any mitigating or aggravating factors present.
+16 It is not a formulaic exercise, but there are established underlying principles that the Board should take into consideration.
+They include: 17 - (a) protection of the public and consideration of the purposes of the Act;18 - (b) deterring other Electrical Workers from similar offending;19 - (c) setting and enforcing a high standard of conduct for the industry;20 - (d) penalising wrongdoing;21 and - (e) rehabilitation (where appropriate).
+22 - [36] Overall, the Board should assess the conduct against the range of penalty options available in section 318 of the Act, reserving the maximum penalty for the worst cases23 and applying the least restrictive penalty available for the particular offending.24 In all, the Board should be looking to impose a fair, reasonable, and proportionate penalty 25 that is consistent with other penalties imposed by the Board for comparable offending.26 - [37] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to it considering any aggravating and/or mitigating factors present.27 - [38] The Board adopted a starting point of a fine of \$2,000.
+The starting point took into account that the Respondent is an Electrical Inspector of whom more is expected and is consistent with other fines imposed by the Board for similar conduct.
+There are no aggravating factors.
+The Respondent's cooperation and acceptance of his

-12 Ellis v Auckland Standards Committee 5 [2019] NZHC 1384 at [21]; cited with approval in National Standards Committee (No1) of the New Zealand Law Society v Gardiner-Hopkins [2022] NZHC 1709 at [48]
+16 Ellis v Auckland Standards Committee 5 [2019] NZHC 1384 at [21]; cited with approval in National Standards Committee (No1) of the New Zealand Law Society v Gardiner-Hopkins [2022] NZHC 1709 at [48]

-13 Cited with approval in Robinson v Complaints Assessment Committee of Teaching Council of Aotearoa New Zealand [2022] NZCA 350 at [28] and [29]
+17 Cited with approval in Robinson v Complaints Assessment Committee of Teaching Council of Aotearoa New Zealand [2022] NZCA 350 at [28] and [29]

-14 Section 3 Building Act
+18 Section 3 Building Act